 The latest release from Kemialliset Ystävät ringleader Jan Anderzén is apparently the soundtrack to one of his recent sculptural installations.
 But it functions perfectly well as a standalone aural experience, refining Jan's unique blend of psychedelia, instrumental hip hop, free folk, and exotic electronica.
 And as a continuation of last year's Trarat, which was commissioned by a classical music festival, Jan in his own way seems to be thinking more like a composer.
 That's the sense I get from the closing "Kuteen valoon" suite, anyway.

 Not sure why Anthony hated on this one.
-I haven't been a huge fan of Arca's previous work either, but the addition of his voice really helped his aesthetic click with me for the length of an entire album this time.
+I haven't been a huge fan of Arca's previous work either, but the addition of her voice really helped her aesthetic click with me for the length of an entire album this time.
 Right from "Piel," I was taken back to my first time hearing James Ferraro's NYC, Hell 3:00 AM; Arca is right up there in terms of captivatingly vulnerable vocal performances.
-Granted, he's technically a much better singer than James, with operatic moments like "Sin Rumbo" being my favorites, although he also holds his own on the poppier tracks like "Desafío."
+Granted, Arca is technically a much better singer than James, with operatic moments like "Sin Rumbo" being my favorites, though she also holds her own on the poppier tracks like "Desafío."
 It helps that the album has a much tighter tracklist than its predecessor, Mutant, too.
 I dig Arca's alien production style a lot, but over an hour of just that is a bit much for me.

 This dropped shortly after I posted my 2016 list, but I didn't pay it much mind until the start of the New Year because Dean Blunt is more miss than hit when it comes to mixtapes.
 419, however; is easily his most substantial tape since The Narcissist II.
 The stretch from "FOR SHAKILUS" to "penelope freestyle" is what really keeps me coming back.
 The sampling is next level, from the triumphant guitar soloing of Kate Bush's "Wuthering Heights" on "SKYWALKER," to Dean at one point singing along with the Marine Girls on "Snakeman freestyle," to Kelis getting the vaporwave treatment on the nostalgic "penelope freestyle."
 I wish I had as many nice things to say about the more recent Cypher...